 An MVP, or minimal viable product, is a bare-bones version of your app.
 MVPs allow you to save time and money on development while testing the viability of your product, engaging investors and stakeholders, and going to market sooner.
 You can read all about the benefits of MVPs in our first post, How to Build a Killer MVP: Introduction.

-In our previous posts, we have also covered the first two steps to building a killer MVP:
+In our previous posts, we have also covered the first six steps to building a killer MVP:

 - Step 1: Agile Development Methods and Divergent/Convergent Thinking: Using Agile development methods and divergent and convergent thinking can help your team find and prioritize the best ideas for your MVP.

 - Step 2: User Discovery- Letting User Needs Inspire Epics: Building epics based on users and their needs will help you create a viable, successful MVP.

 - Step 3: Market Discovery Phase- Using Market Analysis to Gain Leverage Over the Competition: Conducting market analysis to identify the primary market and discover what sets your app apart from the competition.